onespeedone/LCNC/readme.txt

 Go to: https://drive.google.com/drive/folders/14tM4MHqLw26ebGVavKvTBb3ptx_IIcj5
 and download the 3 .deb files to your downloads folder

-**To install Probe Basic from the following .deb packages, you must install all 3 seperately using the following method:**

-**Requirements:**

-    - Debian 12 Bookworm
-    - Python 3.11
-    - Linuxcnc 2.9 or higher

 **If you have not already installed linuxcnc from apt, use the following line in main terminal:**